 6.4.2 Burbot

 The selective withdrawal system at Libby Dam will be utilized each fall to provide the coolest discharge temperatures possible, October through February, to aid burbot migration and spawning in the Kootenai River near Bonners Ferry, Idaho.
 An interagency Memorandum of Agreement for this species was completed in June 2005.
-Use of VARQ FRM procedure and implementation of the variable end-of-December FRM target elevation may aid this operation in years with below average runoff forecasts.
+Use of VARQ FRM procedure and targeting elevation 2420 by the end-of-December every year may aid this operation in years with below average runoff forecasts.

 6.4.3 Ramp Rates and Daily Shaping